23 Animals With Long Necks

 Their long necks and slender bodies make them agile climbers, allowing them to reach for leaves and fruits that other herbivores cannot reach.

-Their elongated necks can grow up to 30 inches long, which is more than half of their body length.
+Their elongated necks can grow up to 30 inches long, more than half of their body length.

-It is incredible to watch them in the wild, standing on their hind legs with long necks stretched high.
+Watching them in the wild, standing on their hind legs with long necks stretched high is incredible.

 6. Llama